surma/surma.dev/content/things/less-snakeoil.md

 This is where I see microbenchmarks getting abused.
 Just because there is a way to make a certain operation faster, doesn't mean it's worth taking the trade-off on expressiveness.
 People often only publish the numbers of their microbenchmark and others will think they have hard evidence that A is better than B and so you should always use A. This is how snake oil is made.
 Part of the problem is that it's hard to quantify expressiveness.
 How much faster does a piece of code have to get to make up for the loss in readability?
 10%?
 20%?

 There is an argument to be made for static analysis and transpilers.
 You get to write readable and idiomatic code but can ship less readable but more performant code to production.
 Something like [@babel/present-env](https://www.npmjs.com/package/@babel/preset-env) allows you to write modern, idiomatic JavaScript without having to worry about browser support and performance implications.
-The trade-off here is the cost in file size.
+The trade-off here is the cost in file size and inscrutability of the output.
 Some features can only be transpiled with a significant increase in code size which impacts download and parsing time.
 One of the more extreme examples is the way [generators are transpiled](https://babeljs.io/docs/en/babel-plugin-transform-regenerator).
 You need to load a generator runtime object as well as making your generator function significantly larger.
 Again: This doesn't mean that you shouldn't use generators or not transpile them.
 But you need to be aware of this trade-off to be able to make an informed decision. **It's trade-offs all the way down.**

 ![Babel documentation how generators are transpiler](generators.png)